AudioBible/KJV/README.md

 - [Russian Audio Bible Download for MP3 or iPod devices](http://www.audiobible.com/download-russian-audio-bible-mp3-and-ipod/)
 - [Mandarin Chinese Audio Bible Download for MP3, iPhone or iPod](http://www.audiobible.com/mandarin-chinese-audio-bible-download-mp3-ipod-devices/)

+### They got us trusting them and not each other, this war on the people is no joke bothers and sisters!

 #### I’m not all that smart actually, but I keep trying and learning and it helps.
+Put your ego to the side if you want to be a winner!

 #### Thank you for taking the time to check this project out.
 Please share with others!
 We can take our world back!

-### They got us trusting them and not each other, this war on the people is no joke bothers and sisters!

 # I LOVE YOU ALL!